 Interior Designer: Margaret Daly, MadDesign

-Why It Works: Just minutes away from Boston, Bentely University boasts a classic New England campus complete with red brick buildings and tree-lined paths.
-On the contrary, Bentley’s dining hall features a modern array of their signature blue on the walls and chairs.
-We love their choice of Siren--a classic aluminum dining chair.
+Why It Works: Just minutes away from Boston, Bentley University boasts a classic New England campus complete with red brick buildings and tree-lined paths.
+In contrast, Bentley’s dining hall features a modern array of their signature blue on the walls and chairs.
+We love their choice of Siren -- a classic aluminum dining chair.
 Siren’s simple lines and recognizable shape make it the perfect medium for that striking Honolulu blue color.
 Even better, the Siren’s aluminum makeup is extremely lightweight, making it easy for students to maneuver.
 Pretty and smart.

 Product: Rosie Barstools

 Why It Works: Take one look at Colorado State University’s Braiden Hall and you feel a vibrant energy.
 This dining hall embraces color, pattern, and texture, using a bright green accent that gives a fresh, youthful vibe to this space.
-The Rosie Barstools adda bit of retro flair, but when paired with modern pendants and a glossy white table top, this barstool looks new again.
+The Rosie Barstools add a bit of retro flair, but when paired with modern pendants and glossy white cafeteria table tops, this barstool looks new again.
 Because this space doesn’t feel traditional, it gives students freedom to do everything from eat, to study, to hang out.

 We know durability is key in higher education spaces, but it’s exciting to see design play an equally important role.
-If you’d like to see all of our installations, be sure to check out our Installation Gallery.
+If you’d like to see all of our installations, be sure to check out our Higher Ed page.